 The Harlow presents a solo exhibition of mixed media artworks by Andre Benoit of Boothbay Harbor, Maine.
 His solo show of multidimensional works is on view October 25-November 30, 2019 at 100 Water Street in Hallowell.
 The public is invited to attend and meet the artist at an opening reception on Friday, October 25, 5-7pm.

-Andre talk about his work, inspiration, and process: “My intent as an abstract assemblist sculptor is to represent the human form and iconic motifs with repurposed wooden remnants.
+Andre talks about his work, inspiration, and process: “My intent as an abstract assemblist sculptor is to represent the human form and iconic motifs with repurposed wooden remnants.
 The origin of the components of my constructs is from a myriad of sources and environments, where the workmanship of hand or machine and exposure to the out of doors or ocean has created contours and patina respectively that catch the eye and entertain and maintain the interest of the viewer, as often do the stories of acquisition of requisite wooden materials.
 Since the expansion of representation from plein air oil painting over 35 years to wooden assemblage sculpture, what now captures my attention and involvement in creativeness, is not a fore, mid or background but rather a single piece of wood.

 This nidus has generally sat in a repository in my house, studio or dooryard and after being subliminally assessed, rather then studied, after passing it from at least 2 directions, the gained perspectives establishes its keystone purpose.
 This may become apparent after days to years.
 Other pieces required to formulate an image seem to fall into place intuitively more rapidly.
 Remembering where these enabling pieces all lie in my regrettably expansive indoor and out of doors staging areas, challenges memory and consumes time.